Spencerg00dwin/power_outages_analysis/README.md

 At first, I focused on cleaning the dataset and conducting exploratory data analysis to identify trends and anomalies.
 I specifically looked at climatic trends as a relation to power outage durations and averages.
 Along with this, visualizations such as the average outage duration by cause category, provided insights into the most impactful outage causes.

-My model predict's outage durations based on both categorical and numerical features, such as climate region, cause category, El Niño/La Niña (ONI) anomoly index, and population.
+My model predicts outage durations based on both categorical and numerical features, such as climate region, cause category, El Niño/La Niña (ONI) anomoly index, and population.
 I started with a baseline Random Forest Regressor and later refined the model using hyperparameter tuning and feature selection techniques.
-I used evaluation metrics such as Mean Squared Error (MSE) to measure the performance of my model.
+I used evaluation metrics such as Mean Squared Error (MSE) and r-squared to measure the performance of my model.

 The original raw DataFrame contains 1534 rows, corresponding to 1534 outages, and 57 columns.
 I focused on these columns:
 <table class="table table-striped table-bordered">